-With the passage of Senate Bill 1234, California became the first state to create a statewide retirement savings plan for private workers who do not participate in any other type of employer sponsored retirement savings plan.
-Also, legislation passed in Massachusetts this year allows nonprofit organizations of fewer than 20 employees to set up a contributory retirement savings plan that will be overseen by the state treasurer’s office.
+With the passage of Senate Bill 1234, California became the first state to take a major step toward creating a statewide retirement savings plan for private workers who do not participate in any other type of employer sponsored retirement savings plan.
+Also, legislation passed in Massachusetts in 2012 allows nonprofit organizations of fewer than 20 employees to set up a contributory retirement savings plan that will be overseen by the state treasurer’s office.
 A retirement savings account, also known as a security, guaranteed or voluntary savings account, is a state government sponsored savings plan that permits residents of a state other than public-sector employees to participate in tax-deferred savings accounts sponsored by a state government.
 The policy goal of these accounts is to encourage and facilitate retirement savings for non-public sector employees whose employers do not sponsor such accounts.
 Their eligibility for tax deferment would be subject to IRS letter rulings regarding each individual program.

 This report lists proposals for state legislation through Oct.
 1, 2012.
 This list is not exhaustive as the variety of terms and descriptions used for such programs makes it possible that NCSL’s searches for legislation missed some bills on the topic.

 S.B.
 1234, 2012

 Approved by governor 9/28/2012, Chapter 734 Statutes of 2012